survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 };
 ```

-Webpack support a wide variety of sourcemap types.
+Webpack supports a wide variety of sourcemap types.
 These vary based on quality and build speed.
 For now, we can enable `eval-source-map` for development and `source-map` for production.
-This way we get good quality while trading off performance especially during development.
+This way we get good quality while trading off performance, especially during development.

 `eval-source-map` builds slowly initially, but it provides fast rebuild speed.
 Faster development specific options, such as `cheap-module-eval-source-map` and `eval`, produce lower quality sourcemaps.
 All `eval` options will emit sourcemaps as a part of your JavaScript code.